deadlyvipers/dojo_rules/introduction.md

-This is a short introduction,
+This is a short introduction for CodeFreezr dojo_rules.